 Stepping way back, the background to most of my research is an interest in the diverse manifestations of capitalism and popular (or not so popular) expressions to move beyond capitalism.
 The diversity of these manifestations extends to the challenge of conceptualizing and representing what capitalism even is and what sort of value undergirds it.
 The broadest framing of this interest is my book Value in Marx: The Persistence of Value in a More-Than-Capitalist World (Univ of Minnesota Press, 2013).

 Additionally, I have interests in the history and teaching of geographic thought.
-(See the edited volume I published in 2009 with Marv Waterstone, "Geographic Thought: A Praxis Perspective.")
+(See the edited volume I published in 2009 with Marv Waterstone, Geographic Thought: A Praxis Perspective.)
 I teach in that area, as well as in urban geography, social-cultural geography, and Marx's political economy.
 My regional focus is on the United States.
 If you glance at the list of publications below you'll see some of the other topics and themes that have grabbed my attention.
-Very recently, I am developing a renewed fascination with narrative film as a locus of social and cultural critique.
-This includes an article on David Fincher's film adaptation of "Fight Club," from the standpoint of how it represents and challenges capitalist value.
+For example, I have long had a fascination with narrative film as a locus of social and cultural critique, and taught our City in Film course a number of times.
+I've especially enjoyed thinking with and writing about David Fincher's film adaptation of "Fight Club," from the standpoint of how it represents and challenges capitalist value.